 High Mobility Multipurpose Wheeled Vehicle (HMMWV)

-AM General was among 3 companies awarded Phase I contracts in July 1981.
-Those contracts provided funding for production of prototype HMMWV vehicles for the US military to test.
+AM General was among three companies awarded “Phase I” contracts in July 1981; those contracts provided funding for production of prototype HMMWV vehicles for the U.S. military to test.
 In March 1983, the government selected AM General to manufacture the HMMWV.
-During the government"s testing of the prototypes, AM General engineers made various design modifications based on performance issues raised by the government.
-In one of those changes, the engineers moved the headlamps inboard and eliminated the 2 outer slots of the 9-slotted grille.
-The HMMWV's 7-slotted grille first appeared in a blueprint completed in November 1982.
+During the government’s testing of the Humvee prototypes, AM General engineers made various design modifications based on performance issues raised by the government; in one of those changes, the engineers moved the headlamps inboard and eliminated the two outer slots of the nine-slotted grille.
+The Humvee’s seven-slotted grille first appeared in a blueprint completed in November 1982.
 American Motors sold its AM General stock and assets to LTV Corporation on July 24, 1983.